All Episodes

 I might add, or are being ignored.

-He's earned the right to speak, but his comments supposedly expressing the negative views of those who have and are now serving the Middle East runs counter to what I and others know and hear from our own colleagues, from junior officers to the enlisted backbone of our fighting force.
+He's earned the right to speak, but his comments supposedly expressing the negative views of those who have and are now serving in the Middle East runs counter to what I and others know and hear from our own colleagues, from junior officers to the enlisted backbone of our fighting force.

-Mertha undoubtedly knows full well that the greatest single thing that drags on morale in war is the loss of a buddy.
+Murtha undoubtedly knows full well that the greatest single thing that drags on morale in war is the loss of a buddy.

-That second to that is politicians questioning in amplified tones the validity of that loss to our families, colleagues, the nation, and the world.
+But second to that is politicians questioning in amplified tones the validity of that loss to our families, colleagues, the nation, and the world.

 While we don't question his motives, we do question his assumptions.